 Hurwitz.
 Page updated on 11/16/16.

 Driving into Henniker, N.H., it was love at first sight.

 Fixated on the "Henniker Pharmacy/Beer, Wine Groceries" sign with the

 old-time Coca Cola logo, Henniker immediately felt like a warm safe

 place that many other communities abandoned a long time ago in the name

 of faceless commercial, residential and industrial development.

-Stopping by the St. George Cafe (clearly, a popular breakfast and lunch
+Stopping by the St. George Cafe at 17 Bridge St. (clearly, a popular breakfast and lunch

 spot), the staff and owner greeted us like old friends while a parade